NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

    stereo_gui --pairwise-matches image1.tif ... imageN.tif run/run

 then select a couple of images to view using the checkboxes on the left, and their match file will be displayed automatically.

+See an illustration in :numref:`asp_gui_nvm`.

 .. _stereo_gui_N_image_matches: